Duck’s Wedding Event Registration Policy

 You can get married on the beach within the following parameters:

 - You cannot rope off a site for the ceremony or for anything that you set up.
-While beaches in Duck are private, the beach is considered a public space for residents and visitors to Duck; therefore, you cannot block off an exclusive area.
+While beach accesses in Duck are private, the beach is considered a public space for residents and visitors to Duck; therefore, you cannot block off an exclusive area.

 - You may place some beach style or folding chairs, or a small trellis out on the beach shortly before the ceremony.